-- 10.1.1 Providing that where the provider contracted by the Ministry is used for the transfer of effects and transit insurance if transfer and insurance is required, a principal who holds a permanent position is eligible for removal expenses in the following circumstances: - (a) Appointment on promotion
+10.1.1 A principal at a state or state integrated school is eligible for removal expenses where they are required to shift to another housing district for a new role in a another state or state integrated school in one of the following circumstances:

-Promotion is defined as an appointment to a principalship of a higher U grade or an appointment from a base scale teaching position. - (b) Appointment to a permanent position in a staffing incentive or high priority teacher supply school, or shifting from a staffing incentive or high priority teacher supply school to a permanent position, or a long-term relieving position for a period equal to four school terms or more, in another state or integrated school, provided that: - (i) A principal must have completed three years' continuous service in a staffing incentive or high priority teacher supply school or continuous service in more than one staffing incentive or high priority teacher supply school totalling three years; - (ii) If the school loses its staffing incentive status during the period of the principal's employment the entitlement to removal expenses on appointment out of the school is still valid as long as the principal fulfils the three years service requirement; - (c) Protected country service

-Those principals who held an entitlement to removals from a country service school when the former country service provisions were replaced by the staffing incentives package, preserve that entitlement and retain it for their next position in the education service.

-- (d) Principals returning from sponsored schemes overseas A principal returning to a New Zealand appointment following service overseas as part of a government to government contract is eligible for removal expenses incurred within New Zealand. - (e) Removal within same locality Where a principal who occupies a school residence which is replaced or is being extensively renovated and the house has to be vacated, or a principal who occupies a private residence and is required by the board to move to a school residence, provided that a principal and any dependants who are required to board during renovations shall receive a rent subsidy. - (f) Principals on long-term specialist courses of at least one academic year's duration: - (i) A principal who has been granted leave by their Board and has to move to attend a Ministry of Education approved long-term specialist course;
+Circumstance Criteria/Definition Appointment to a permanent position on promotion Promotion is defined as an appointment to a principal role either in a school with a higher U-grade or from a teaching position.
+Appointment to a permanent position in a staffing incentive or high priority teacher supply school The school is designated by the Secretary as a staffing incentive or high priority teacher supply school.
+Shifting from a staffing incentive or high priority teacher supply school to a permanent position or a long- term relieving position for a period equal to four school terms or more A principal must have completed continuous service totaling at least three years in one or more staffing incentive or high priority teacher supply school(s).
+If during the period of the principal's employment the school loses its designation the entitlement is retained as long as the principal fulfils the continuous service requirement.
+Shifting to a permanent position in a school that has a lower U-Grade and a lower decile to the principal's current school The principal must have been employed as the principal in their current school for at least the last three years.
+A principal has the approval of the Secretary for Education to receive the Principal Recruitment Allowance The principal is in receipt of the Principal Recruitment Allowance.
+A principal who has the Principal Recruitment Allowance shifts to another state or integrated school The Principal has completed at least three years' continuous service at the PRA school, and the principal transfers directly to a new principal or teaching role which is either permanent or a long term relieving position of at least one year.
+Protected country service Principals who held an entitlement to removals from a country service school when the former country service provisions were replaced by the staffing incentives package, preserve that entitlement and retain it for their next position in the education service.
+Principals returning from sponsored schemes overseas A principal returning to a New Zealand appointment following service overseas as part of a government to government contract is eligible for removal expenses incurred within New Zealand.
+Removal within same locality where the principal occupies a school residence A principal occupying a school residence which has to be vacated because it is being replaced, sold or extensively renovated.
+Where a principal and any dependents are required to board during renovations they shall receive a rent subsidy as per clause 10.4.5.
+Removal within same locality where the principal is required to occupy a school residence A principal who occupies a private residence is required by the Board to move to a school residence.
+Principals on long-term specialist courses of at least one academic year's duration A principal who has been granted leave by their Board and has to move to attend a Ministry of Education approved long-term specialist course.
+A principal moving to her/his first permanent appointment after the course is complete.